grafana/faro-web-sdk/packages/react/README.md

 todo: questions:

-- Why do we support v4-v6, are these all the current supported versions of React?
+- Why do we support v4-v6, are these all the current supported versions of React? // v4/v5.x
-- Is **Error boundary** as standard industry term or our own naming?

-The recommended way to use Faro-React is with the latest version of React Router V6 and the data router API.
-Why? for example: latest supported development, x, y, feature that makes routing easier?

-If you use an older version of React Router, V4-V5, or want to use React Router V6 without the data router API refer to the [React router without data router](#react-router-without-data-router) section of the documentation.
+If you use React Router V4-V5, or want to use React Router v6 without the data router API refer to the [React router without data router](#react-router-without-data-router) section of the documentation.

-To upgrade your project to React Router V6 and the data router API, refer to the [Upgrade to a data router](#upgrade-to-a-data-router) section of the documentation.
+To upgrade your project to React Router v6 and the data router API, refer to the [Upgrade to a data router](#upgrade-to-a-data-router) section of the documentation.

 ## React router with data router

-The data router API is only available in React Router V6.
-Follow these steps to set up Faro-React and React Router V6 with the data router API:
+The data router API is only available in React Router v6.
+Follow these steps to set up Faro-React and React Router v6 with the data router API: // add specific react router version which introduced data routers

-1. Install Faro
+1. Install Faro-React package
 2. Import and initialize Faro
 3. Instrument the data router

 ## Install Faro

-First add the Faro-React and Faro web tracing dependencies to your project and install them:
+First add the Faro-React to your project and install them: // link to package

+// Marco: Describe different package types, scenarios when to use them
+// Marco: Code examples

 ```
 todo: yarn, npm dependencies